tobiasbp/k8s-db-backup/README.md

 Environment variables *S3_BUCKET*, *S3_ENDPOINT*, *S3_ACCESS_KEY_ID* and *S3_SECRET_ACCESS_KEY* will be used
 if matching parameters are not set in an S3 destination.
 This allows for simpler configuration if many sources are to be backed up to single S3 destination.
+That is, config file has highest precedence.

 # Running db-backup